Handlebars - Basic Question References

 00:1:00

-Photos, Sketches, and Signatures are other types of questions that have multiple properties.
+Image, Sketch Pad, and Signature questions all have multiple properties.
 Because they can be a little difficult to reference, it's easiest to use our custom Handlebars helper for images.

-For Signature questions, or Image/Sketchpad questions set up to allow only one image, you can get the image to print out with the following reference.
+For Signature questions, or for Image and Sketch Pad questions set up to allow only one image, you can get the image to print out with the following reference.
 Specify the height or width in pixels, and images will auto-scale to maintain proportions, whether they were taken portrait or landscape.

 {{pf:img answers.PhotoUniqueID.[0] height=200}}